Ty France Player Props: Mariners vs. Athletics

-On Wednesday, Ty France (.261 on-base percentage in past 10 games, 80 points below season-long percentage) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners, including Ty France (.209 batting average in his past 10 games), battle starter JP Sears and the Oakland Athletics at T-Mobile Park, Thursday at 9:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Athletics.
+He notched a home run while going 1-for-3 in his most recent game against the Athletics.

 Ty France Game Info & Props vs. the Athletics